Decision-making procedure and remuneration principles

 1.2 Composition and authority of the Nomination and Compensation Committee

 The preparation of remuneration matters to be discussed by the Board of Directors is the responsibility of the Nomination and Compensation Committee, appointed by the Board of Directors.
-In 2014, the Committee consisted of the Chairman of the Board of Directors Kari Jordan and Deputy Chairmen Jari Paasikivi and Antti Palola.
+In 2015, the Committee consisted of Chairman of the Board of Directors Berndt Brunow and the Vice Chairmen of the Board of Directors, Jari Paasikivi and Antti Palola.
 Remuneration decisions are made by the Board of Directors.

 1.3 Contents of the performance-based remuneration schemes

 Varma has three performance-based remuneration schemes in use:

 - the incentive scheme for key persons

 - the separate scheme for Investment Operations (see 1.3.2) and